Undergraduate: Washington University in St. Louis, 2010

 I am fascinated by all levels of systems neuroscience.
 The only thing that excites me as much as being a part of the accelerating field of neuroscience is the prospect of using these advances to improve lives.
 I envision continuing to study neurotransmitter systems and novel psychopharmacology using tools that enable me to interrogate brain-wide circuit level effects.

-My beautiful and brilliant wife Jeannette
+My brilliant wife Jeannette

-My two wonderful daughters
+My three wonderful daughters

 Smoking things (usually meats) in my giant oil drum smoker